 After we have had our fun with zombies as symbols of human behavior, we would miss an opportunity for a deeper understanding of why we behave the way we do if we did not pursue the issue with simple, yet critically important questions.
 Fortunately, Terrence Rafferty did just that when he begins our sequence of questions by wondering about the significance of the zombie phenomenon.

 Alas, my poor Rafferty, the truth is even darker than that.
 We are all zombies feeding on each other and so it has been since the dawn of time.
-The chief characteristic that we humans have in common with zombies is that both of us lack consciousness—that is to say—we both are unaware of who and where we are and are ineffective in creating a sustainable or satisfactory existence.
-No wonder most human beings lead bewildering and joyless lives.
-(I don’t think we have ever seen or heard of a happy zombie in fiction or film.)
+The chief characteristics that we humans have in common with zombies is that both of us lack consciousness—that is to say—we are both unaware of who and where we are and are relatively ineffective in creating a sustainable or satisfactory existence.
+(I don’t think we have ever seen or heard of anything resembling a happy zombie in fiction or film.)

-On the other hand, why don’t any healthy, conscious, “true-self” characters inhabit our fictional books and films?
+On the other hand, why don’t any True-self characters inhabit our fictional books and films?
 Well, at long last we have one.
-Joshua Gordon (with the pseudonym of Bell) has written The Reapers Are the Angels with a heroine, 15-year-old Temple, who copes with zombies while retaining, heroically, a sense of wonder at God’s creation, “all that beauty in the suffered world.”
-We can sense that Temple has managed to be in the present moment despite formidable odds… “you gotta look at the world that is [P-A] and not get bogged down by what it ain’t.”
+Joshua Gordon (with the pseudonym of Bell) has written The Reapers Are the Angels with a heroine, 15-year-old Temple, who copes with zombies while “retaining, heroically, a sense of wonder at God’s creation, ‘all that beauty in the suffered world.’”
+We can sense that Temple has managed to be in the present moment despite formidable odds: “you gotta look at the world that is [P-A] and not get bogged down by what it ain’t.”